cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

   port: ibcdex
 ```

-See the path of the token voucher received on `Venus`.
+See the path of the token voucher received on `Venus`:

 ```bash
 interchanged q ibcdex list-denomTrace --node tcp://localhost:26659
 ```

-Result
+Result:

 ```bash
 DenomTrace:
 - channel: channel-0